kapilthakkar72/infiniteLoop/README.md

 * We are checking upto 4 ply for Player 1 and up to 5 ply for Player 2 at the start of the game.
 When time left for the game is very less then we are reducing the number of ply by 2 for each player. <br>

-* All the parameters are easily configurable, check constants.h & Global Variables.h <br>
+* All the parameters are easily configurable, check constants.h & GlobalVariables.h <br>

 * We even implemented RUSH move & REED openings, though could not find it of much use, thus skipped using it in the code.
 In case needed, they can be used again by simply setting a couple of boolean variables to true. <br>